-The Wallace Restaurant is a Peyton and Byrne dining space inside The Wallace Collection art gallery.
-This modern European brasserie has plenty of natural light as it is in a glass-covered courtyard making it feel like al fresco dining but without the London chill.
+The Wallace Restaurant is located inside the Wallace Collection art gallery.
+This modern European brasserie is flooded with natural light in a glass-covered courtyard making it feel like an al fresco dining spot.

-The Wallace Restaurant is a real gem as what's not to love about quality dining while seated near exquisite fine arts, porcelain and furnishings?
+The Wallace Restaurant is operated by Peyton and Byrne and it's a real gem.
+What's not to love about dining on fine food near exquisite fine arts, porcelain and furnishings?

 Afternoon Tea Information